Discover Cyclades : Geography

 Geology

-The Cyclades are the peaks of the submerged Aegean massif which was formed about 5 million years ago at the contact of the Eurasian, Anatolian and African tectonic plates.
-The archipelago itself belongs to the Aegean Sea micro-plate, which also includes the Peloponnese, the western coast of Turkey and Crete.
-The advance by subduction of the African plate towards the north-east (2.15 cm/year) gave rise between 120,000 and 10,000 BC to what is known as the Aegean arc: a group of volcanoes stretching from the Saronic islands to the Dodecanese via the Cyclades.
-Of the six main volcanoes, only those of Nyssiros (Dodecanese) and Santorini are still active.
-Famous for its immense submerged caldera (crater) surrounded by glowing cliffs, Santorini had its last eruption in 1925.
-It is now made up of several islands that were formed by an explosion around 1600 BC.
-Still in the Cyclades, Milos has thermal waters and fumaroles coming out of the beaches on the south coast.
+The Cyclades are the peaks of the submerged Aegean massif, formed around 5 million years ago at the contact between the Eurasian, Anatolian and African tectonic plates.
+The archipelago itself belongs to the Aegean micro-plate, which also includes the Peloponnese, the west coast of Turkey and Crete.
+Between 120,000 and 10,000 BC, the subduction of the African plate towards the northeast (2.15 cm/year) gave rise to what is known as the Aegean arc: a series of volcanoes stretching from the Saronic Islands to the Dodecanese, via the Cyclades.
+Of the six main volcanoes, only Nyssiros (Dodecanese) and Santorini are still active.
+Famous for its immense submerged caldera (crater) surrounded by glowing cliffs, Santorini last erupted in 1925.
+Today, Santorini is made up of several islands created by an explosion around 1600 BC.
+Still in the Cyclades, Milos boasts thermal waters and fumaroles rising from the beaches on the south coast.

 Landscapes and resources